South County High School: Academics overview

 As of the 2023–2024 academic year, South County High School employs approximately 209 full-time staff members, including a strong team of credentialed teachers, counselors, and support personnel.
 The school integrates technology across its curriculum, with over 2,000 networked devices available to students to enhance instruction and collaboration.

 The school is fully accredited by the Virginia Department of Education and met all state performance benchmarks for the 2023–2024 school year.
 The school achieved Level One performance ratings across all accountability indicators, including English Reading, Mathematics, Science, Graduation and Completion Index, and College, Career, and Civic Readiness Index.

 In 2023, South County was recognized on the College Board’s AP School Honor Roll with a Silver distinction, honoring its efforts to expand access to Advanced Placement coursework and improve student outcomes on AP exams.

 The school offers a broad curriculum that includes more than two dozen Advanced Placement (AP) courses, a comprehensive Career and Technical Education program, dual enrollment partnerships with Northern Virginia Community College, and specialized services for English Learners and students with disabilities.
 Elective offerings include fine and performing arts, journalism, robotics, and business and entrepreneurship.

 Academic programs

 South County High School offers a range of academic programs designed to prepare students for postsecondary education, career pathways, and civic engagement.
 These include Advanced Placement (AP), Career and Technical Education, English for Speakers of Other Languages, and special education transition services.
 The school emphasizes college and career readiness through rigorous coursework and personalized academic advising.

-Advanced Placement (AP)
+Advanced Placement

 South County High School provides a comprehensive selection of AP courses across multiple disciplines.
 These courses allow students to engage in college-level studies and potentially earn college credit through successful performance on AP exams administered by the College Board.